aosabook/500lines/objmodel/chapter.md

 efficiency of the object model.
 The final model is not that of a real language, but an idealized, simplified version of that of Python.

-The object models presented in this chapter will also be implemented in Python.
+The object models presented in this chapter will also be implemented in Python (The code works on both Python 2.7 and 3.4).
 To understand the behavior and the design choice better the chapter will also present tests for the object model.
 The choice of Python as an implementation language is quite unrealistic.
 A "real" VM is typically implemented in a